Lacey Turner

 Lacey Amelia Turner (born 28 March 1988) is an English actress.
-She gained prominence in the BBC soap opera EastEnders for her portrayal of Stacey Slater, a role she initially played between 2004 and 2010 before returning in 2014 and departing again in 2025.
-She has won four National Television Awards, eight British Soap Awards and eight Inside Soap Awards for this role.
+She rose to prominence and is best known for her portrayal of Stacey Slater in the BBC soap opera EastEnders, a role she initially played between 2004 and 2010, before returning in 2014 and departing again in 2025.
+Regarded as one of Britain's best soap opera actors, she has won over forty awards, more than any other soap actor, for her portrayal of the character, including four National Television Awards, eight British Soap Awards and eleven Inside Soap Awards.

-Turner has also appeared in Being Human (2011), True Love (2012), Bedlam (2012), Switch (2012) and Call the Midwife (2014).
+During her break from the soap, Turner went on to appear in Being Human (2011), True Love (2012), Bedlam (2012), Switch (2012) and Call the Midwife (2014).
 Between 2013 and 2014, she starred in a leading role as Molly Dawes in the BBC military drama Our Girl.
+In 2026, she is set to appear as a contestant on the twenty-fourth series of Strictly Come Dancing.

-Early life and career
+Early life

 Turner was born on 28 March 1988 in Edgware, in the London Borough of Barnet, to Catholic parents Les Turner and Beverly Harvey.
-She was raised along with her two younger sisters in Hertfordshire, near the BBC television studios in Elstree.
+She was raised along with her two younger sisters Daisy and Lily in Hertfordshire, near the BBC television studios in Elstree.
 She had commented: "From my bedroom window you could see part of the square [the external filming lot for EastEnders], and you could hear them all filming at night.
 I used to say to my mum: "I wanna be on that!"
 It was whilst living there that Turner decided to become an actress.

 At the age of 10, Turner trained at the Sylvia Young Theatre School, but left after a year stating that it "wasn't [her] cup of tea".
-She has since revealed that she was bullied whilst at school for being "too geeky".
-Instead, she attended a local girls' private school, Peterborough and Saint Margaret's School in Bushey and went to dance, singing and acting classes outside school.
+She later revealed she was bullied whilst at school for being "too geeky".
+Instead, she attended a local girls' private school, Peterborough and Saint Margaret's School in Bushey and continued to attend acting classes outside of school.
 Turner's earliest work included appearances on stage and in advertisements, notably a Haribo advert.